AIA ILP products

 Why are some fields hidden in collapsible sections?

-The main screen keeps the repeated adviser workflow visible: inputs, headline outputs, chart, and BI table.
+The main screen keeps the repeated adviser workflow visible: inputs, headline outputs, chart, and projection table.
 Secondary mechanics stay available in expandable sections so the page stays usable during live modelling.